Monthly Archives: May 2012

 I am eagerly awaiting Pixar’s take on the princess culture with the upcoming movie Brave.
 Finally, we are seeing a young woman who decides to adventure on her own, without needing a man to fight her battles for her.
 Pixar has already shown, through movies like The Incredibles, Up, and Wall-E, that they know how to depict healthy relationships and portray women who are perfectly capable of saving the day on their own.
 Merida, you’d better not disappoint me.

 To the first man, who I met by the Eiffel Tower my second week in Paris, when I didn’t know better.
 Who took me out four times, who waved little red flags that I tried to ignore.
 Like asking me outright if I was a virgin on the first date, like calling me five different pet names when I’d asked him not to throughout the second, like saying he’d heard that feminists were not real women during the third, like disappearing for a week and a half after the fourth.
+Who, as it turns out, was not the bullet, but the careening fourteen-wheeler that I narrowly managed to dodge.
+Who admitted that he hit the young woman that his mother was trying to force him to marry.
+Who didn’t want to marry her because he believes in romantic love.
+Who doesn’t see the contradiction in those two sentences.

 Today’s post is composed mostly of links.
 Let me know what you think about the below news links!